Kantanka Automobile

-Kantanka Automobile, a Ghana based automotive company that designs, manufactures, assembles and sells luxury cars, was established in 1994 by entrepreneur and preacher Kwadwo Safo Kantanka and incorporated as a limited liability into the manufacturing of automotive components and their combination with other parts outsourced from component suppliers to form a complete built unit.
+Kantanka Automobile is a Ghanaian based automotive company that designs, manufactures, assembles and sells luxury cars.
+It was established in 1994 by entrepreneur and preacher Kwadwo Safo Kantanka.
+It was incorporated as a limited liability which is into the manufacturing of automotive components and their combination with other parts outsourced from component suppliers to form a complete built unit.
 In 1998, the first complete built unit (CBU) was manufactured using over 75% of local components, locally manufactured including the engine block.
 By 2006, the first SUV, the Onantefo, was manufactured.
-Kwadwo Safo Kantanka is also the founder of the Kristo Asafo (Christ Reformed) Church, a seventh-day movement in Ghana.

 Kantanka vehicles are assembled in Ghana from knock-down kits supplied by a Chinese firm, possibly Foday via Chongqing Big Science & Technology.

 Models

 The Kantanka range of cars includes both saloon and four-wheel drive vehicles.